H.R. 6876: Protecting Children from Foreign Mutilation Act

 State Department Visa Ineligibilities and Waivers

-The bill includes an exception when admission is required under the 1947 UN Headquarters Agreement or other international obligations.
+Two.
+Sanctions would not apply when admission is required by the 1947 UN Headquarters Agreement or other international obligations, and the President can waive them for national security reasons.

 H.R.
 6876 Bill Text